Riib11/Philosophy-of-Computation/lab4/outline.md

 ### Translation task

-Given a sequence of languages $L_0, \dots, L_n$ and a transcript in language $L_0$, called the _original transcript_.
+Start with a sequence of languages $L_0, \dots, L_n$ and a transcript in $L_0$, called the _original transcript_.
 GT translates the $L_0$-transcript to $L_1$, and then translates the resulting $L_1$-transcript to $L_2$, and so on until the transcript has been translated to $L_n$.
 At the end, there is left a $L_n$-transcript.
-Then, GT translates this $L_n$-transcript back to $L_0$, and the resulting transcript is the called _processes transcript_.
+Then, GT translates this $L_n$-transcript back to $L_0$ - the result is the _processes transcript_.
 The differences between the original and processed transcripts are measured to rate GT's success at this task.
-GT's goal is to preserve the meaning of the original transcript while following grammatical rules.
+The goal of this scoring is to rate GT according to how well it preserve the meaning and grammatic structure of the original transcript.

 ### Translation Success Measure

-I rate GT's success at the task by how close the processed transcript is the the original transcript in meaning and how well-constructed the processed transcript is.
-I rate in the following enumerated classes:
+I rate GT's success at the task by how close the processed transcript is the the original transcript in terms of meaning and grammar.
+For each of these dimensions, I categorized an ordered ranking system.
-  (S1)  impossibly-confused grammar with no meaning (S2)  impossibly-confused grammar with irrelevant meaning (S3)  highly-confused grammar with irrelevant meaning (S4)  highly-confused grammar with somewhat-relevant meaning (S5)  somewhat-confused grammar with somewhat-relevant meaning (S6)  somewhat-confused grammar with relevant meaning (S7)  slightly-confused grammar with relevant meaning (S8)  slightly-confused grammar with accurate meaning (S9)  passing grammar with accurate meaning
-  (S10) passing grammar with perfect meaning
-  (S11) perfect grammar with perfect meaning

-I divide the success metric of the processed transcript into two measures: grammar and meaning.
-**Grammar** is how properly-constructed the processed transcript is according to the rules of $L_0$.
+**Grammar** is how properly-constructed the processed transcript is according to the rules of $L_0$ and the grammatical structure of the original transcript.
   (G1) impossibly-confused
   (G2) highly-confused
   (G3) somewhat-confused